erichgess/wordladder/notes.md

 After changes ([]byte)       |

 Things that I've noticed:
 while debugging, after reading the dictionary, the list of vertices, all the byte slices have a length of 3 or 4 but a capacty of over 4000?
+This is because the []byte returned by the Scanner is not safe to share as it's just a slice into the buffer the Scanner uses to read from (this led to a bug in my code when reading large dictionaries).
+I needed to copy that data to my own safe slice.